prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     set clipboard^=unnamed

-allowing you to simply use y and p.
+Allowing you to simply use y and p.

-under /etc/vim/vimrc uncomment lines to enable vim to jump to the last position when opening a file.
+Under /etc/vim/vimrc uncomment lines to enable vim to jump to the last position when opening a file.

 programming languages